Sciss/Wolkenpumpe/README.md

 ### creating an IntelliJ IDEA project

-If you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:
+To develop the sources, if you haven't globally installed the sbt-idea plugin yet, create the following contents in `~/.sbt/plugins/build.sbt`:

     resolvers += "sbt-idea-repo" at "http://mpeltonen.github.com/maven/"

-    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "0.11.0")
+    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.0.0")

 Then to create the IDEA project, run the following two commands from the xsbt shell: